 A Snapshot From 1958

-The lighthouse remained an isolated outpost well into the twentieth century, especially in the winter, when the island often went for months without a visitor.
+With the exception of some informal tourism during the summer months, the lighthouse remained an isolated outpost well into the twentieth century.
+This was especially true in the winter, when the island often went for months without a visitor.
 Ships periodically ran aground on the island, and a radio beacon was installed at the station in 1937 to further aid navigation.
 Lighthouse keepers came and went, but most seem to have appreciated the island's solitude.
 A 1958 article in The Seattle Times Sunday Pictorial (precursor to Pacific Northwest magazine) said the lightkeepers -- by this time called "coastguardsmen" since the lighthouse had been under the domain of the U.S. Coast Guard since 1939 -- and their families didn't seem to mind the solitude much, pointing out that they often skipped the 72-hour liberty granted every third week so they could stay on the island for months at a time.

-In June 1974 the light was automated -- a white light now flashes every six seconds, with a red panel indicating dangerous shoals -- and it was no longer necessary to staff the lighthouse.
-A few people visited initially, but that quickly faded.
+In 1974, the federal Bureau of Land Management leased Patos Island to the Washington State Parks and Recreation Commission, and the island has been a marine state park since then.
+In June of that year the light was automated -- a white light now flashed every six seconds, with a red panel indicating dangerous shoals -- and it was no longer necessary to staff the lighthouse.
+A few people visited the facility initially, but that quickly faded.
 The lighthouse was abandoned and soon fell prey to vandals and the elements.

 By the 1980s both the lighthouse and the housing duplex were in disrepair.
-The lighthouse's fourth-order Fresnel lens was found to have been damaged and was removed.
-It's presently in private ownership in Oregon.
-In 2005 the Bureau of Land Management assumed control of Patos Island and contracted with the Orcas Island Fire Department to tear down the old Coast Guard duplex, leaving only the original 1898 lighthouse building and 1908 tower still standing.
+The lighthouse's fourth-order Fresnel lens was found to have been damaged and was removed, ending up in private ownership in Oregon.
+In 2005 the Bureau of Land Management contracted with the Orcas Island Fire Department to tear down the old Coast Guard duplex, leaving only the original lighthouse building and tower still standing.